oleksandr-belei/dreame-vacuum-uk-voice-packs/README.md

 ## 🤝Contribution

 Contribute to this project by helping correct any translation errors.
-If you find any inaccuracies in the translation, please create a pull request with your corrections in the [voice_mapping.csv](voice_mapping.csv) file.
+If you find any inaccuracies in the translation, please create a pull request with your corrections in the [ua_voice_mapping.csv](ua_voice_mapping.csv) file.

 Your input is essential to the improvement of Dreame vacuum cleaner voice packs and your participation is highly appreciated.